vjmeza/opencv_tracker_testbed/README.md

 'p'   - Pause and unpause video
 'm'   - Menu listing

-Any consturctive input or suggestions would be greatly appriciated.
+Any constructive input or suggestions would be greatly appreciated.